indigo-dc/cdmi-s3-qos/README-IT.md

 ### 6. Discover all QoS profiles exposed by cdmi-s3-qos module

-Here actual test begins.
+Here the actual test begins.
 With help of REST API we are asking the INDIGO CDMI server about QoS profiles exposed by underlying cdmi-s3-qos.

 NOTE: From now on, standard output of each curl command will be piped into "python -mjson.tool" command.
-It is only in order to format the standard output in a way easier received by human being.
+It is only in order to format the standard output to be more readable for human beings.
+.

-First ask server for list of all potential QoS profiles of dataobjects:
+First ask the server for list of all potential QoS profiles of data objects:

 ```
 curl -s -X GET http://restadmin:restadmin@localhost:8080/cdmi_capabilities/dataobject | python -mjson.tool